Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--web.md

-architecture -- JamStack = decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability architecture -- LAMP (outdated) Linux, Apache, MySQL, PHP/Python/Perl architecture -- MEAN "MongoDB, Express.js, Angular, Node.js" architecture -- SSR, ISR, CSR, PPR (see 'rendering') architecture -- microservices, API-first, cloud-native SaaS, headless (MACH) https://machalliance.org/mach-technology ARIA "Accessible Rich Internet Applications" https://www.w3.org/WAI/ARIA/apg/ Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ bot detection
+architecture -- JamStack = decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability architecture -- LAMP (outdated) Linux, Apache, MySQL, PHP/Python/Perl architecture -- MEAN "MongoDB, Express.js, Angular, Node.js" architecture -- microservices, API-first, cloud-native SaaS, headless (MACH) https://machalliance.org/mach-technology architecture -- SSR, ISR, CSR, PPR (see 'rendering') ARIA "Accessible Rich Internet Applications" https://www.w3.org/WAI/ARIA/apg/ Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ bot detection
 CDN
-Chrome = the graphical framework and elements surrounding the content. means different things depending on the context: In the context of a web browser it is the navigation, toolbar etc. In the context of a website it is navigation, ad-space and other fixed aspects of the design https://stackoverflow.com/a/5072092/587407 client/server -- multi-tier architecture -- 01 presentation client/server -- multi-tier architecture -- 02 application client/server -- multi-tier architecture -- 03 business
+chrome = the graphical framework and elements surrounding the content. means different things depending on the context: In the context of a web browser it is the navigation, toolbar etc. In the context of a website it is navigation, ad-space and other fixed aspects of the design https://stackoverflow.com/a/5072092/587407 client/server -- multi-tier architecture -- 01 presentation client/server -- multi-tier architecture -- 02 application client/server -- multi-tier architecture -- 03 business